User Community Service Desk Downloads

 Preparing data

-Subtask refers to a process of loading (and filtering) data from the MDM repository when an export operation is launched.
+Subtask refers to the process of loading (and filtering) data from the MDM repository when an export operation is launched.

 Exporting